nhazelton/GTNav/README.md

 The implementation of a fully-functional campus navigation app for iOS and Android systems

 Functionality:
--Basic Search Bar
+- Basic Search Bar
--Basic Buttons
+- Basic Buttons
--Shows a map centered on the GTech Campus
+- Shows a map centered on the GTech Campus

 Important Building information:
--When building, you should rebuild the solution or clean the solution and then build, otherwise you will get an error.
+- When building, you should rebuild the solution or clean the solution and then build, otherwise you will get an error.

 Unimportant issues that show up:
--TargetFrameWorkVersion for the parts does not equal the TargetFrameWorkVersion for the project.
+- TargetFrameWorkVersion for the parts does not equal the TargetFrameWorkVersion for the project.
 This should not cause any issues but will show up when building.
--Other issues that show up pertain to the Mac portion of the project, which isn't implemented at the moment.
+- Other issues that show up pertain to the Mac portion of the project, which isn't implemented at the moment.

 Installation Instructions:
 1) Download the Visual Studio IDE with the Xamarin plugin, found at https://www.visualstudio.com/xamarin/.